gitdmtr/snake/README.md

 Classic snake game.

 # Hardware
-ESP32
+1. ESP32
-LED matrix max7219
+2. LED matrix MAX7219
-Analog joystick
+3. Analog joystick

-# Firmware
+# Firmware compilation
-PlatformIO to compile FW.
+- PlatformIO to compile FW in VS Code.
+- It is possible to compile that on WOKWI server as well.

 # Simulation
 WOKWI for simulation.